-With a small amount of configuration, you can build out a simple App, called a User Preferences App, to contain a Record for each of the users in your system that includes details about them.
+With a small amount of configuration, you can build a simple User Preferences App that stores a record of each user in your system and their details.
 User Preferences Apps are helpful when:

-• Your business logic is dependent on attributes of your users.
+- Your business logic is dependent on the attributes of your users.
 For instance, you may have an invoice approval workflow that determines which user should be added as an invoice approver based on that user’s approval authority.

-• You are setting up a Suite in your environment.
-A User Preferences App is an essential component of a Suite configuration and is where landing pages and navigation within a Suite is determined for each user.
+- You are setting up a Suite in your environment.
+A User Preferences App is an essential component of a Suite configuration and is where landing pages and navigation within a Suite are determined for each user.

 Before We Start ...